peter-leonov/introscope/README.md

         // here we save scope to a variable to tweak it const scope = apiScope();
         // mock the local module functions
-        // this part can be vastly automated, see EffectsLogger below scope.httpGet = jest.fn(() => Promise.resolve());
+        // this part can be vastly automated, see Effects Logger below scope.httpGet = jest.fn(() => Promise.resolve());
         scope.ensureOkStatus = jest.fn();